 Real Collaboration Takes More than Meetings and PowerPoints

-Collaboration is essential for our most important issues and how to do it effectively.
+Collaboration is essential for our most important issues.
+Here's how to do it effectively.

 Here, Peter Senge describes why collaboration is essential for our most important issues and some of the keys to doing it effectively.
 Dr. Senge is Senior Lecturer at MIT.
 He uses systems theory to address economic and organizational change.
 Harvard Business Review identified his book, The Fifth Discipline, as one of the seminal management books of the last 75 years.